 Gina took one more look at Flame before stepping out of the stall and allowed herself to imagine for a moment that he was truly hers.

-Gina loved how Antonia called the front pasture horses, retirees.
+Gina loved how Antonia called the southwest pasture horses, retirees.
 They earned their retirement she always said.
-The feed buckets for the pasture horses hung on the fence just east of the stallion barn, so they didn’t have far to walk.
+The feed buckets for the pasture horses hung on the fence just west of the stallion barn, so they didn’t have far to walk.
 Antonia had poured feed into a wheelbarrow that she rolled over now as they walked toward the fence.
 They both grabbed a scoop of feed and emptied them into a couple of buckets before wasting no time to scoop up some more feed.
 This was a process that had to be done quickly to minimize the breakout of fights.
 A few minutes later, all the horses were happily munching away in their individual buckets, but then Gina noticed one of the buckets had no one attending to it.

 “Oh my gosh, Antonia!
 Where is Timmy?!”
 Gina exclaimed.